sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 }
 ```

-Generator based control flow goodness for nodejs and the browser,
+Generator based asynchronous control flow goodness for nodejs and the browser,
 using promises, letting you write non-blocking code in a nice-ish way
 (just like [tj/co](https://github.com/tj/co)).